Economic indicator

 An economic indicator is a statistic about an economic activity.
 Economic indicators allow analysis of economic performance and predictions of future performance.
 One application of economic indicators is the study of business cycles.
-Economic indicators include various indices, earnings reports, and economic summaries: for example, the unemployment rate, quits rate (quit rate in American English), housing starts, consumer price index (a measure for inflation), Inverted yield curve, consumer leverage ratio, industrial production, bankruptcies, gross domestic product, broadband internet penetration, retail sales, price index, and money supply changes.
+Economic indicators include various indices, earnings reports, and economic summaries: for example, the unemployment rate, quits rate (quit rate in American English), housing starts, consumer price index (a measure for inflation), inverted yield curve, consumer leverage ratio, industrial production, bankruptcies, gross domestic product, broadband internet penetration, retail sales, price index, and changes in credit conditions.

 The leading business cycle dating committee in the United States of America is the private National Bureau of Economic Research.
 The Bureau of Labor Statistics is the principal fact-finding agency for the U.S. government in the field of labor economics and statistics.
 Other producers of economic indicators includes the United States Census Bureau and United States Bureau of Economic Analysis.

 Classification by timing

 Economic indicators can be classified into three categories according to their usual timing in relation to the business cycle: leading indicators, lagging indicators, and coincident indicators.